-Dr. Richard Winters is a professional and executive coach for physician leaders, an experienced health care leader, and a board certified emergency physician.
+Dr. Richard Winters is a professional and executive coach for physician leaders, an experienced health care leader, and an emergency physician at Mayo Clinic.

 Dr. Winters is an experienced health care leader who has served as:

 • CEO/President of IPA | built IPA from 0 to 450 physician members

 • President of the Medical Staff | 800 Physicians in a tertiary care hospital

 • CEO of PHO | PHO partnership between IPA and 436-bed hospital

 • Managing Partner | Democratic group of 31 ED physicians & midlevels, 50 scribes

 • Chair of Emergency Medicine | 75K patient visits per year

 Mayo Medical School | 40 students per class | Full-tuition scholarship